President Michael Hoffman introduces a new government IT survey that will reveal how emerging technologies have improved services.

 Preliminary report findings reveal challenges and opportunities that lie ahead for government IT.
 Speakers include George Washington University Associate Professor of Information Systems and…

-How do some of the biggest government agencies continuously monitor fraud or threats and stay ahead of the game?
-Speakers include VA CISO Paul Cunningham and U.S. Citizenship and Immigration…
+How do some of the biggest government agencies continuously monitor fraud or threats and stay ahead of the game to protect themselves and American citizens?
+Security tactics, policy and risk…

 Leaders discuss tackling endless IT modernization efforts that have cascading effects across various sub agencies and end users.
 Speakers include GSA Deputy CIO Beth Killoran and Defense Health…